xcp-ng/xcp-ng-org/docs/migratetoxcpng.md

-# Migration to XCP-ng
+# Migrate to XCP-ng

 If you are using another virtualization platform (VMware, KVM, etc.), this part of the documentation will help you to migrate to XCP-ng.

 ## From Virtualbox

 Export your VM in OVA format, and use Xen Orchestra to import it.
-If you have an issue on VM boot, check the [VMware](migrationtoxcpng.md#fromvmware) section.
+If you have an issue on VM boot, check the [VMware](migratetoxcpng.md#fromvmware) section.

 ## From VMware